regiocom/healthchecker/README.md

 **Ready**

 A service is defined as ready, if all mandatory dependent services, for example a databases, can be reached and the service can work as expected.
-A service which is not ready for more than three times in a row will skipped by the internal load balancer.
+A service which is not ready for more than three times in a row will be skipped by the internal load balancer.

 A service which is alive, but not ready has to recover itself.